dialectlabs/actions/README.md

 # @dialectlabs/actions

-This repository contains reference implementations of Solana Actions using [Hono](https://hono.dev/) and [Next.js](https://nextjs.org/).
+This repository contains reference implementations of Solana Actions using [Hono](https://hono.dev/), [Next.js](https://nextjs.org/), and [Express](https://expressjs.com/).

 ## Getting Started

 For Hono, run the development server in the root directory:

+For Next.js, run the development server in it's [directory](examples/nextjs):

+For Express, run the development server in the subfolder in it's [directory](examples/express):

 ```bash
 npm install
 npm run dev
 ```

-For Next.js, run the development server in it's [directory](examples/nextjs):

 ## Presets